 If it’s not raining, however, one of those quintessential things about summer parenting is taking the kids cycling – but who wants to be running in two directions after two children on bikes?
 Much better to cycle with them, steering them in a general direction!

 So when Halfords got in touch and offered me one of their women’s bikes (we also have two kids bikes from them) I was really excited to give it a try.
+He also mentioned about this suzuki 650 dual sport!

 I’ll admit that the Olive and Orange bike range from Orla Kiely is very girly for me.
 I don’t normally go for ‘girly’ things, and would probably have chosen a run of the mill, standard men’s bike, so I’m glad that I had to choose from a specific range as it made me go for something very different from my norm.